collerek/ormar/docs/api/models/model-metaclass.md

 extract_from_parents_definition(base_class: type, curr_class: type, attrs: Dict, model_fields: Dict[str, Union[BaseField, ForeignKeyField, ManyToManyField]]) -> Tuple[Dict, Dict]
 ```

-Extracts fields from base classes if they have valid oramr fields.
+Extracts fields from base classes if they have valid ormar fields.

 If model was already parsed -> fields definitions need to be removed from class
 cause pydantic complains about field re-definition so after first child